Hiwen-STEM/UltimateChemCalc/README.md

        from UltimateChemCalc.conversionM import FUNCTION_NAME

    def gramToMole(gram,molarMass)<br/>
-   	-Covert from grams to moles...</span><br/>
+   	Covert from grams to moles...</span><br/>
         -gram = The given grams amount.<br/>
        	 -molarMass = The molar mass of the elment or molecule in question.

    def gramToMoleToParticle(gram,molarMass)
        +Convert from grams to particles...